Study Results: Should You Invest in a Professionally Written Resume?

-Recruiting software and resume-scanning tools have created a new audience and shifted the way we define a well-constructed resume.
+Recruiting software and resume-scanning tools have shifted the way we define a well-constructed resume.
+Enter TopResume, a Talent Inc. company, that has distilled this balancing act into an art and a science: professional resume writing.

-The results were definitive: An investment in a professionally written resume gives job seekers a competitive edge over those whose resumes were self-written.
+Of course, it’s an investment!
+So should you have your resume professionally written?
+TopResume commissioned a study of recruiters and job seekers to understand the way a professionally written resume impacts the hiring process.
+The results were definitive: an investment in a professionally written resume gives job seekers a competitive edge over those whose resumes were self-written.

-Of the candidates who received TopResume's free resume critique, those who purchased a professional rewrite reported finding a job at a 32% higher rate than those who did not.
+Of the candidates who received TopResume's free resume review, those who purchased a professional rewrite reported finding a job at a 32% higher rate than those who did not.
 Of those candidates, 68% secured that job within three months of having their resume professionally written and 42% of them moved on to a higher-level position.

 Click here to download a printable version of this white paper.